AdarBahar/Obsidian-people-data/README.md

 2. Within the folder, create metadata files (with any name of your choice).
 3. Add a person metadata entry using the `Add a Person` command.
 This will display a user-friendly modal where you can input the person's details and choose which company they belong to.
 4. Once a person metadata entry is added, the person's name should be underlined in your notes.
 You may preview the metadata by hovering over the underlined name with the mouse, or triggering the `Preview person metadata` command when your cursor is on the name.
+5. Use name auto-completion by typing `@name:` followed by the beginning of a person's name to get intelligent suggestions with company and position information.

 ### Editor menu